-Conference Action: The Senate amendment was agreed to.
+Conference Action: The House amendment was agreed to.
 The per-country limitation would be repealed and all taxpayers would be required to determine their foreign tax credit limitation on an overall basis.
 The House bill would have permanently retained the per-country limitation for possession source income and would have provided a three-year transitional rule for mining companies.
-The latter two provisions were not agreed to.
+The latter provision was accepted and the former provision was modified to a three year transition year.

-- 74. Recapture of foreign losses 74. - Support the recapture of foreign losses, and prefer the Senate version.
+74. Recapture of foreign losses 74.
+Support the recapture of foreign losses, and prefer the Senate version.

 Conference Action: The Senate provision was agreed to.
 Foreign losses would be recaptured through the foreign tax credit mechanism when foreign operations become profitable.
 The taxpayer may have more than 50% of foreign source income recaptured in any taxable year, and the proportionate foreign tax credit disallowance rule is deleted.
+The 5 year delayed effective date in the case of losses incurred in U.S. possessions was

-- 75. Treatment of capital gains 75.
-Support and prefer the for purposes of foreign tax credit - Senate version.
+75. Treatment of capital gains 75.
+Support and prefer the for purposes of foreign tax credit

+Senate version.